Morphy Richards

 Underheating / Temperature Calibration Fault

-Morphy Richards oven heats but does not reach the set temperature; food takes much longer to cook.
+Morphy Richards oven heats but does not reach the set temperature; food takes significantly longer to cook.

 Advertisements